-Co ntract option Exit Fee (refer Part 11) Exit entitlement payment date after vacating the village (refer Part 14.2) Now Not applicable - paid upfront 6 months La ter Deferred Management Fee (maximum 35% over 3 years) 6 months 9.3 What other entry costs do residents need to pay?
-Note: Please contact the scheme operator if more information is required. to pay any stamp duty applicable under the Now contract.
-If the scheme operator elects to pay the stamp duty, you will still be responsible for any additional foreign acquirer duty that may be payable. to your residence contract onal Carriaga Agreement to any other contract eg Pers sorial Services Advance payr ment of General Services Cha arge \boxtimes Other costs: This amou anagement Fee (if the contrant is not refundable except in in part 14.1. • Plea ase contact the scheme operator if more info rmation is required.
+Contract option Exit Fee (refer Part 11) Exit entitlement payment date after vacating the village (refer Part 14.2) Now Not applicable - paid upfront 6 months Later Deferred Management Fee (maximum 35% over 3 years) 6 months Note: Please contact the scheme operator if more info rmation is required 9.3 What other entry costs do residents need to pay?
+Transfer or stamp duty (plus additional foreign acquirer duty if any) if the contract is a Now contract) Note from the scheme operator: The scheme operator may elect to pay any stamp duty applicable under the Now contract.
+If the scheme operator elects to pay the stamp duty, you will still be responsible for any additional foreign acquirer duty that may be payable.
+Agreement Agreement □ Advance payo□ Other costs: ment of General Services Cha arge This amou described anagement Fee (if the contrant is not refundable except in in part 14.1. scheme operator if more info the circumstances